 This is also denoted by a symbol (at the dial), and both elements must be turned on to use the feature.
 The two elements can be used either independently, as usual, or used as one combined element unit.
 However, care should be taken to turn the dial to the correct position if using only a single element.
 Your cooktop or range product manual would also provide instructions for using the bridge element.

 Pros and Cons of Bridge Elements

 When a bridge element is factored into a ceramic or glass cooktop, it offers another cookware option.
 This format provides a good cooking space for long cookware such as a rectangular-shaped stovetop griddle.
 You could also use this bridge feature for a large roaster, to make gravy after removing the turkey.

 Of course, the addition of cooktop features such as a bridge element does influence the stove or cooktop’s price, but only slightly.
 There are many affordable models with this versatile bridge element.
 It’s a nice cooktop feature, but one that unfortunately many do not explore or seldom use.

-They can be difficult to keep clean and keep them looking good unless you make changes in how you cook on one.
-For instance, on a traditional element stove, you wouldn't hesitate to leave the spoon you were stirring the pudding with, sitting on the stove, because it would be easy to clean later.
+They can be difficult to keep clean and are hard to keep looking good unless you make changes in how you cook.
+For instance, on a traditional element stove, you might leave your pudding stirring spoon sitting on the stove because it would be easy to clean later.